-Fine Arts Scholarships in Music: The Division of Music awards performance scholarships based upon audition.
+Performing Arts Scholarships in Music: The Division of Music awards performance scholarships based upon audition.
 Students desiring to major in music whose performance area is piano, organ, or voice, should contact the Chair of the Division of Music for audition and scholarship information.
 Students desiring to major in instrumental music (band) or students desiring to participate in band should contact the Director of Bands for audition and scholarship information.

-Fine Arts Scholarships in Graphic Design and Studio Art: Scholarships valued up to \$3000 annually.
+Graphic Design and Studio Art Scholarship: Scholarships valued up to \$3000 annually.
 Awards are based upon portfolio of work, a brief essay, and an interview.
 Appointments and auditions may be scheduled through the School of Humanities and the Visual Arts Department.

-Fine Arts Scholarships in Theatre Arts (Performing and Design): Scholarships valued up to \$3000 annually.
+Performing Arts Scholarships in Theatre Arts: Scholarships valued up to \$3000 annually.
 Awards are based upon audition, portfolio of work, and an interview.
 Auditions and interviews may be scheduled through the School of Performing Arts and the Theatre Arts Department.